 Life gets more complicated the older our children get, so we present some ideas to occupy your tween or teen this summer in Champaign-Urbana

-Well, life isn’t as simple once our young ones grow into their own mini-adult versions of themselves and begin to have some strong — strong! — likes and dislikes when it comes to how they spend their out-of-school time, particularly a big long chunk of it like summer vacation.
-Nonetheless, as parents, we know you want to help them find some things to do that will be a good fit for their personality, have them out of the house (but quasi-supervised) and spreading their wings just a little bit during these in-between years.
+Well, life isn’t as simple once our young ones grow into their own mini-adult versions of themselves and begin to have some strong — strong! — likes and dislikes when it comes to how they spend their out-of-school time.
+Nonetheless, as parents, we know you want to help them find some things to do that will be a good fit for their personality.
 Your family also has needs — adults still need to work, and older kids may need to contribute financially as well.

 Things to keep in mind as you plan

 - Include your children in the process.
 Tweens and teens want to be a part of the decision-making process when it comes to how to spend their time and what interests them.
 Volunteering them to babysit three days a week when they are really, really frustrated around young children may not be the best idea.

 - Less is more.
 What worked when your child was 7 — scheduling them to do something every single week all summer long — may not work now.
 Talk to your children and see what they actually want to do this summer and build from there.
 Of course you will need to judge how much responsibility your kids are ready to handle, but these years are usually a time of decreasing adult supervision.

 - Tweens and teens can participate in family financial discussions.
 Camps and extracurricular activities cost money, and each family needs to define and discuss their expectations for their teens about earning and spending money during vacations (not to mention the importance of saving for the future).